 Making Tax Digital for VAT

-As of April 2019 you will be required to use the Making Tax Digital service if your business taxable turnover is above £85,000 per year.
+As of April 2019 you are required to use the Making Tax Digital service if your business taxable turnover is above £85,000 per year.
 You will need to keep records digitally and also use software to submit your returns.
 To find out more go to the Making Tax digital page.